-CALIFORNIA SAFE DRINKING WATER AND TOXIC ENFORCEMENT ACT (PROPOSITION 65): The trace Quartz component (airborne, unbound particles of respirable size) is found on the Proposition 65 List of chemicals known to the state to cause cancer.
+California Safe Drinking Water and Toxic Enforcement Act (Proposition 65): The trace Quartz component (airborne, unbound particles of respirable size) are found on the Proposition 65 List of chemicals known to the state to cause cancer.
 Due to the form of the product, the Proposition 65 warning is not applicable to this compound in this product.

-ADDITIONAL CANADIAN REGULATIONS:
+CANADIAN REGULATIONS:

-CANADIAN DSL/NDSL INVENTORY STATUS: The components of this product are listed on the DSL Inventory.
+Canadian DSL/NDSL Inventory Status: The components of this product are listed on the DSL Inventory.